1. Invisible Women: Data Bias in a World Designed for Men by Caroline Criado Perez

 # 7 "Strategy Safari: A Guided Tour Through The Wilds of Strategic Management" by Henry Mintzberg, Joseph Lampel, Bruce W. Ahlstrand

-Recommended By: Chels Watkins, Experience Design Consultant
+Recommended By: Chels Watkins, Propeller Alum

 A brief synopsis of the book: Offers a comprehensive overview of strategic management (a field that often seems to make no sense) by categorizing it into ten distinct schools of though.
 This book uses really effective visuals and explanations to break down each strategy school.